Particeep/pricer-integration/README.md

 - All technical error must be contained on a Fail.
 - All business error must be contained on a `PricerError` (when it is possible).
-- use logger.info only if it is important that is to say when received data in input and output.

 # Testing